Image

 Not always.
 Missouri allows for expungement of certain crimes after a waiting period.
 Our Wright County, MO criminal defense attorneys can determine if you qualify for expungement and help clear your record.

-Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Wright County, MO Criminal Defense Lawyers Right Away
+Take Control of Your Future.
+Call Combs Waterkotte to Hire Your Wright County, MO Criminal Defense Attorney Now.

 Choosing the right attorney can mean the difference between walking free and facing years behind bars.
 Your future is too important to trust to an overworked public defender or an inexperienced lawyer.
 At Combs Waterkotte, we approach every case with the skill, strategy, and determination it takes to win—whether that means negotiating a favorable outcome or taking your case to trial.